b3by/atom-clock/README.md

 View in [atom.io](https://atom.io/packages/atom-clock).

-A short description of your package.
+This package allows you to display a clock in your status bar.
 It leverages on [`moment.js`](http://momentjs.com/) package in order to format the time as requested.

 ### Configuration items
 * Date format: it specifies the format to use when displaying the date.
 It has to